thebrumby/HotWalletClaimer/README.md

    - After installation, you can start Ubuntu by searching for "Ubuntu 22.04" in the Start menu and clicking on the app icon.
 The first launch will take a few minutes as it finalizes the setup.

 2. **Create a User Account and Password:**
-   - Upon first launch, you'll be prompted to enter a new username and password.
-This account will be your default user for Ubuntu and will have sudo (administrative) privileges.
+   - Upon first launch, you may be prompted to enter a new username and password.
+This account will be your default Ubuntu user and have sudo (administrative) privileges.

 ### Step 3: Update and Upgrade Ubuntu (Optional but Recommended)